What is possessiveness?

 11. What matters the most?

 In the end, what matters the most isn’t proving anyone right or wrong.
 It’s about being happy.
 So keep your focus on what you want exactly.
+On bigger things, because focusing on small things is unproductive.

 Something we call well-formed outcomes, you can always take the help of a life coach for the same.